glitznerf/glitznerf.github.io/index.md

 ### Journal publications

-**Unsolvability and Beyond in Many-to-Many Non-bipartite Stable Matching** (journal version), Frederik Glitzner and David Manlove, To appear in _ACM Transactions on Economics and Computation (TEAC)_, 2026.
+**Unsolvability and Beyond in Many-to-Many Non-bipartite Stable Matching** (journal version), Frederik Glitzner and David Manlove.
+To appear in _ACM Transactions on Economics and Computation (TEAC)_, 2026.
 Special Issue for SAGT 2025. [[paper](https://doi.org/10.1145/3814616)]

 **Structural and Algorithmic Results for Stable Cycles and Partitions in the Roommates Problem** (journal version), Frederik Glitzner and David Manlove.
 To appear in _ACM Transactions on Economics and Computation (TEAC)_, 2026.
 Special Issue for SAGT 2024. [[paper](https://doi.org/10.1145/3789257)]